Data management: Data management as a foundation of information management

 The distinction between data and derived value is illustrated by the "information ladder" or the DIKAR model.

 The DIKAR model - Data, Information, Knowledge, Action, Response.
 A model showing the relationship between data, information and knowledge.

 The "DIKAR" model stands for Data, Information, Knowledge, Action, and Result.
 It is a framework used to bridge the gap between raw data and actionable outcomes.
 The model emphasizes the transformation of data into information, which is then interpreted to create knowledge.
 This knowledge guides actions that lead to measurable results.
 DIKAR is widely applied in organizational strategies, helping businesses align their data management processes with decision-making and performance goals.
 By focusing on each stage, the model ensures that data is effectively utilized to drive informed decisions and achieve desired outcomes.
 It is particularly valuable in technology-driven environments.

 The "information ladder" illustrates the progression from data (raw facts) to information (processed data), knowledge (interpreted information), and ultimately wisdom (applied knowledge).
 Each step adds value and context, enabling better decision-making.
 It emphasizes the transformation of unstructured inputs into meaningful insights for practical use.

 Data management in research

 In research, Data management refers to the systematic process of handling data throughout its lifecycle.
 This includes activities such as collecting, organizing, storing, analyzing, and sharing data to ensure its accuracy, accessibility, and security.
+A Data Management Plan (DMP) is a structured document that outlines how research data will be collected, organized, stored, shared, and preserved throughout and after a research project.
+It serves as a guide to ensure that data are handled responsibly, remain accessible, and are protected from loss or misuse.

 Effective data management also involves creating a data management plan, DMP, addressing issues like ethical considerations, compliance with regulatory standards, and long-term preservation.
 Proper management enhances research transparency, reproducibility, and the efficient use of resources, ultimately contributing to the credibility and impact of research findings.
 It is a critical practice across disciplines to ensure data integrity and usability both during and after a research project.

+Why is it relevant to research?